-moving from negative externalities to mutual empowerment The environment is everything that surrounds us, everything that exists within us and … Continue reading Environment is Consequence
+moving from negative externalities to mutual empowerment The environment is everything that surrounds us, everything that exists within us and feeds us and which we, and our activities, feed into.
+Negative externalities are economic impacts on third parties not contractually involved in a negotiation.
+They are called external, because they occur outside the context of … Continue reading Environment is Consequence

 There is nothing ideological about the issue of renewable energy resources.
 Proponents tend to care about the health of the natural environment, which motivates their wish to see renewables replace high-polluting fuel sources like oil and coal, but the technologies, the fact of their economic viability and their usefulness for society at large, are not in any way a matter of ideology.